alisarwar253/real_estate_data_pipeline/README.md

    ```bash
    Compress-Archive -Path python -DestinationPath lambda_all_dependencies.zip
    ```
 10. Now go to your AWS lambda and create a custom layer by going into Layers -> Create Layer.
-Upload the layers zip file 'lambda_all_dependencies'.
-Select the necessary architecture and python version.
+Upload the zip file that you just created from your local PC 'lambda_all_dependencies.zip'.
+Select the necessary architecture and your python version.
 11. Once custom layer is created, attach/add the custom layer into your lambda function.
 12. For snowflake connection add the following environment variables with the respective values in your lambda function:
    SNOWFLAKE_USER=